syncfusion/blazor-showcase-organizational-chart/README.md

-# Essential Studio for Blazor - Diagram Builder
+# Essential Studio for Blazor - Organizational chart

-The Blazor diagram builder application is used to create diagrams such as FlowChart and MindMap diagrams.
-In the diagram builder application, all support diagrams, such as Print, Export, and Drawing Tool support, are available in the Diagram Builder application.
-You can interact with the diagram or create your own using shapes.
+An organizational chart visually outlines an organization's hierarchy and relationships.
+It clarifies reporting lines and departmental roles, fostering transparency and collaboration.
+This chart aids in understanding the structure and facilitates effective communication within the organization.

 ## Deployment